SimonMaracine/cpp-shared-ref/README.md

 - No support for `-fno-exceptions`
 - Deprecated features as of `C++17` are missing (for good)

 The code is unit-tested.
-Almost all public functionality is tested.
-Also Valgrind is regularly used in development to check for memory bugs.
-Tested compilation on `GCC 13.2` and `MSVC 19.39`.
+Valgrind is used from time to time in development to check for memory bugs.
+Tested compilation on `GCC 14.1` and `MSVC 19.39`.

 If you need a specific missing feature, or need this library to work on lower versions of C++, feel free to open up an issue.